Do I need an approval?

 - location of food and drinks stalls including potable water supply source.

-- Noise from your event can disturb neighbours, disrupt their sleep and cause other health effects.
-Council may restrict the operating hours for your event to limit the noise impact.
-A noise management plan may be required if your event includes live bands or amplified music.
+- A noise management plan may be required if your event includes live bands or amplified music.
 A qualified acoustic engineer should write your noise management plan and it should include:

 - a site plan with the neighbouring land use, location and orientation of stages and public address or audio systems